derbyjs/derby-site/md/started.md

 ## Reference

 Be sure to check out the [Docs](docs) to get a deeper understanding of how DerbyJS makes developing apps easier!
 See more links in the [Resources](resources) section.

 ## Tutorials

-There are some [great tutorials](http://decisionmapper.com/tutorials/derby1) available from the community.
+[Introductory tutorials](http://decisionmapper.com/tutorials) take you from getting started to a multi-player game.

+[Add authentication](http://www.glkn.ru/blog/2014/10/26/creating-private-todos-app/) to a simple Todo app.

 ---